New paper-based device to make on-spot glucose testing using smartphone

 “Smartphones offer seamless integration with other technologies and platforms.
 The ability to connect the smartphone-based spot detection framework to a larger network or database can facilitate remote monitoring, data storage, and sharing of results.
 This connectivity can be crucial for healthcare professionals or researchers,” said Ankur Gupta, Associate Professor, Department of Mechanical Engineering, IIT Jodhpur, in the statement.

 The researchers noted that the technology can be adaptable for the screening and diagnostic analysis of uric acid, and other diseases.
-The findings are published in the journal ACS Publications.
+The findings are published in the ACS Publications journal.

 “This study demonstrates that this developed system is equipped for initial disease screening at the user end.
 By incorporating machine learning techniques, the platform can provide reliable and accurate results, thus paving the way for estimating the accuracy of the results for improved initial healthcare screening and diagnosis of any disease,” Ankur said.